Particeep/pricer-integration/README.md

                   frequency:   Frequency = Frequency.ONCE
                 )
 ```
-For us, a price that insurer API give you is of type `Amount`.
+For us, a price that insurer API give you, is of type `Amount`.
 ```scala
 case class Amount(value: Int)
 ```